 A car accident settlement is settlement about a dispute of a car accident.
 When a car accident settlement comes into my office, often times it has to do with a personal injury.
 This means that somebody was injured as the result of a car accident.
 When in an accident after calling for emergency services, it's best to call a experienced personal injury attorney to alert them of your accident as soon as possible.
 The value of the case in a car accident settlement is based on multiple factors.
 These factors include:

 What is Pain & Suffering?

 You may be able to recieve financial compensation for any physical or mental/psychological suffering you have experienced caused by your accident.

 Who Pays for Past Medical Bills?

 Immediately after an accident, it is important to understand what a settlement offer is.
 You are entitled to recover past medical bills that are directly related to the accident.
-These include doctor bills, hospital bills, emergency room treatment bills, ambulance services, nursing services, pharamaceutical receipts, physical therapy bills, and more.
-Additionaly, personal injury protection (PIP) should cover up to $10,000 worth of medical bills.
+These include doctor bills, hospital bills, emergency room treatment bills, ambulance services, nursing services, pharmaceutical receipts, physical therapy bills, and more.
+Additionally, personal injury protection (PIP) should cover up to $10,000 worth of medical bills.